techreturners/js_coding_exercises/docs/exercise001.md

 Make sure to add and commit every time you get something working!

-Push up to Github too, so we can see how you're getting on!
+Push up to Github too, so we can see how you're getting on 😊

 Once you have completed this first set of challenges you can move onto the next ones: [Exercises 002 - Docs](./exercise002.md)